 - Manage stacked orders.
 From time to time, and especially at busy fast-food restaurants, the Dasher app will send you stacked orders, that is two or more orders on the same trip.
 This could happen at the time you receive the call through the app, or it might occur once you arrive at the restaurant.
 There are two things to know about these orders.

-- If you receive both orders through the app, and one seems to be too much mileage for not enough pay, you can unassign yourself from the order by following these directions.
+- If you receive both orders through the app, and one seems to be too much mileage for not enough pay, you can unassign yourself from the order.

 - If you want to receive a stacked order at a given restaurant, stay put for around 30–60 seconds when you arrive.
 This gives the app a chance to offer you a stacked order.